Applying for a mortgage

 Types of mortgage

 You can choose a fixed-rate , a variable rate, an adjustable rate or a mixed fixed and variable mortgage.
-The minimum term is usually 10 years, the maximum 25 years, although it is possible to get a mortgage term for 40 years, depending on your age.
+There is no minimum term so long as your income shows you can afford the monthly payments but the maximum term is usually 30 years, although it is possible to get a mortgage term for 40 years, depending on your age.

 The variable rate is set by the Central Bank of Luxembourg.
-Currently interests rates are low (1.38% variable rate in May 2020), but your monthly mortgage payments will be subject to changing interest rates (which may go up).
+Currently interests rates are low (1.29% in June 2021), but your monthly mortgage payments will be subject to changing interest rates (which may go up).
 You should also consider how your income might change over the life of your mortgage.

-Fixed rates are generally slightly higher than the current variable rate although not at the moment(currently 1.34% in April 2020), but can be fixed for the entire term of you mortgage so you will know the exact monthly payments for the life of your mortgage.
+Fixed rates are generally slightly higher than the current variable rate (1.36% in June 2021), but can be fixed for the entire term of you mortgage so you will know the exact monthly payments for the life of your mortgage.

 You can find the latest figures for both rates here.